- Last updated:

 The consequences of withdrawing from a project prior to completion should be communicated to the student.
 Generally, giving credit even if the subject withdraws is preferred, unless the student withdraws immediately or there is evidence of bad faith on the part of the student.

 If a researcher wishes to gain access to identifiable student academic records, signed consent may be required.
-Please contact the IU Human Subjects Office for additional guidance.
+Please contact the HRPP for additional guidance.